Savory French Onion Beef Short Rib Soup with Rich Broth and Caramelized Onions

 Print Recipe Pin Recipe Send Recipe Jump To Recipe

-French Onion Beef Short Rib Soup - main view
+Savory French Onion Beef Short Rib Soup with Rich Broth and Caramelized Onions

 Chef profile